South Park (pinball)

-South Park is a 1999 pinball game based on the American adult animated sitcom of the same name and released by Sega Pinball.
+South Park is a 1999 pinball machine based on the American adult animated sitcom of the same name and released by Sega Pinball.

-This game was Sega's last pinball game; production would be continued by Stern Pinball, the successor to Sega Pinball.
+This game was Sega's last pinball machine; production would be continued by Stern Pinball, the successor to Sega Pinball.

 Features

 Aesthetics

 Inlanes light up and can start Super Fart Bumpers.
 Outlanes can be lit for special.
 There are three standard bumpers, the left lane is a shot through the bumpers.
 Targets are located on each left lane entrance side.
 There are also 8 townsfolk targets.
 Minor characters include Mr. Hankey located in front of the toilet.
 Major characters include Chef, a large rubber Kenny, Kyle, Stan, and Cartman.
 There is also a Cartman hole.
 Scoreboard includes various character graphics and sounds.

 Character modes

 In total, there are five character-related missions which the individual player must complete.
 The main goal in South Park is to complete the Stan, Kyle, Cartman, Kenny, and Chef mode in order to unlock the secret wizard modes.
 In order to start a character mode, the player must hit each individual character's slot (or shot) a certain number of times.
 After a successful completion, the number of shots it takes to activate the next character mode will increase, making it more difficult to activate.
 Character modes can be replayed regardless of completion.